|Nutrition Facts (per serving)|

 If you are looking for a delicious way to cook brown rice, try this wonderful Thai coconut brown rice recipe.
 In Thailand, coconut rice is often served as a dessert, topped with sliced mango and coconut cream.
-It is part of dessert dishes such as khao tom mat, khao lam and khao niao kaeo.
+It is part of dessert dishes such as khao tom mat, khao lam, and khao niao kaeo.

 Coconut rice is also a favorite side dish that works well with a number of different cuisines, including Thai and Indian as well as Western dishes.
 It is an ideal accompaniment to something spicy as the sweetness will counteract the heat.

-- 1 tablespoon coconut oil, or other vegetable oil
+1 tablespoon coconut oil, or other vegetable oil

-- 1 1/2 cups brown jasmine or
+1 1/2 cups brown jasmine rice, or basmati rice

-- 2 cups good-quality coconut milk
+2 cups good-quality coconut milk

-- 2 cups water
+2 cups water

-- 1/2 teaspoon salt
+1/2 teaspoon kosher salt

-- 2 1/2 tablespoons dry shredded coconut (for baking)
+2 1/2 tablespoons dry shredded coconut (for baking)

 Rub the oil over the bottom of a regular-sized pot with a tight-fitting lid.

-- Add the rice, coconut milk, water, salt and shredded coconut.
+Add the rice, coconut milk, water, salt, and shredded coconut.
 Stir and set over high heat.
 Bring to a bubbling, but not rolling, boil.

-- Immediately reduce heat to low (right above the lowest setting) and cover tightly with a lid.
+Immediately reduce heat to low (right above the lowest setting) and cover tightly with a lid.

-- Allow to cook for 1 hour, or until the coconut-water has been absorbed by the rice.
+Allow to cook for 1 hour, or until the coconut-water has been absorbed by the rice.

-- When all (or nearly all) of the liquid is gone, turn off the heat, but leave the pot on the burner, covered.
+When all (or nearly all) of the liquid is gone, turn off the heat, but leave the pot on the burner, covered.
 Allow the rice to sit for another 5 to 10 minutes, or until you're ready to eat.
-Your coconut rice will stay warm this way for 1 hour or more (a great make-ahead tip if you're expecting company!).
+Your coconut rice will stay warm this way for 1 hour or more (a great make-ahead tip if you're expecting company.).

-- If desired, coconut rice can be topped with a sprinkling of toasted coconut (simply "dry-fry" 1 to 2 tbsp. shredded coconut in a dry frying pan until toasted), or top with a sprinkling of sweetened shredded coconut.
+- If desired, coconut rice can be topped with a sprinkling of toasted coconut (simply "dry-fry" 1 to 2 tablespoons shredded coconut in a dry frying pan until toasted), or top with a sprinkling of sweetened shredded coconut.